-For many of our guests, Rhodes is a mere transit point en route to the peaceful, unspoilt islands of Halki and Tilos.
+For many of our guests, Rhodes is a mere transit point en route to the peaceful, unspoilt islands of Halki, Tilos and Nisyros.
 However, while Rhodes Town is undeniably busier than our wonderful little islands, there’s plenty to be discovered here.
 Especially if you like history and culture.

 Whether you want some inspiration to help you pass the time while waiting for your ferry or you’re interested in tagging on some extra days to explore, we’ve prepared a cultural guide to Rhodes Town, especially for you.